davshibru/todo/todolist/Finall Home Exem Report.md

 * What Windows-specific APIs were used to allow the malware to function (at least 7)?

-  1)Stuxnet extracts the MrxNet.sys resource from the flash drive via export 2)MrxNet.sys driver is registered as a service, creating an entry in the registry 3)Driver scans filesystem driver objects
+  1)Stuxnet extracts the MrxNet.sys resource from the flash drive via export
+    2)MrxNet.sys driver is registered as a service, creating an entry in the registry
+    3)Driver scans filesystem driver objects
-  4)intercept IRP requests (write, read, to NTFS, FAT devices, or CD-ROM devices) 5)The driver is registered in the file system callback registration routine.
+    4)intercept IRP requests (write, read, to NTFS, FAT devices, or CD-ROM devices)
+    5)The driver is registered in the file system callback registration routine
-  6)Driver cling to newly created file system objects 7)Driver hides files used by Stuxnet for distribution via removable disk
+    6)Driver cling to newly created file system objects
+   7)Driver hides files used by Stuxnet for distribution via removable disk

 * What Windows-specific vulnerabilities were used to allow the malware to function?